lucajoos/snapshot/README.md

 # Snapshot v1.2.1
 ## Available Scripts

-### yarn start
+### yarn dev

 Runs the extension in the development mode.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.
+The extension is located inside the `public/` folder.

 ### yarn build

-Builds the extension inside the `build/` folder.
+Builds the extension inside the `dist/` folder.